I did not have sexual relations with that woman, Miss Lewinsky.

-As a feature of language, ambiguity occurs when a word or phrase has more than one meaning.
+Ambiguity is a feature of language that occurs when a word or phrase has more than one meaning.
 For instance, the word "note" can mean either:

-In fact, the Random House College Dictionary lists twenty meanings of "note", though one of these is archaic.
+In fact, my dictionary1 lists twenty meanings of "note", though one of these is archaic.
 Even the part of speech is ambiguous, since "note" can be either a noun or verb.
-This situation is not at all unusual, and "note" is not a especially ambiguous word.
+This situation is not at all unusual, and "note" is not an especially ambiguous word.
 Opening any dictionary at random will confirm that it is the rare word that is not ambiguous.
 In fact, ambiguity tends to increase with frequency of use, and it is rarely-used technical terms that are unambiguous.
 For instance, "is" is highly ambiguous and has, as a result, caused much mischief in metaphysics, and even politics.

 As a logical fallacy, ambiguity occurs when linguistic ambiguity causes an argument to appear cogent when it is not.
 This can happen when an ambiguous word or phrase occurs more than once in an argument and has different meanings in two or more occurrences.

 - Lexical: A word or short phrase that is ambiguous.
 As noted above, "note" is lexically ambiguous.
 When an argument commits a fallacy based on lexical ambiguity, it is called "equivocation"―see the subfallacy, above.